dbenzaquen89/finalbadbankcapstone/README.md

 Run the Node server
 node index.js

-Navigate to http://localhost:3000/ to run the application
+Start a local server on your machine and run the server.
+Open the local server webpage and application should be running.

 # Technology used:
 React, Node, Express, Mongodb, Javascript, HTML, CSS